syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Localization.md

 ![resx file of RTE](SfRichTextEditor_Images/RTEEquivalentText.png)

-Implementation of the interface is not required for UWP project, since the resources automatically recognizes the selected language.
+Implementation of the interface is not required for UWP project since the resources automatically recognizes the selected language.

 ## Apply the converted format